Candy

 Salted Spiced Beer Caramels

 2. Line a square tin with baking paper.
-Once your reduced framboise has cooled combine with cream, salt, cinnamon, ground ginger and ground cloves.
+Once your reduced beer has cooled combine with cream, salt, cinnamon, ground ginger and ground cloves.
 Stir well.

 3. Combine sugar and corn syrup over low heat until dissolved.
 Increase heat until syrup has caramelised – 112°C on your candy thermometer.
 Do not stir during this process or the syrup will crystallise.